NishadiThilakarathna/wikicours/README.md

 The name could translate to Wikicourse in English.

+## Mozilla Global Sprint

+This project is participating in the [Mozilla Global Sprint](https://mzl.la/global-sprint)! 🎉🎉🎉

+Mozilla Global Sprint is a global online hackathon dedicated to building projects for a healthy Internet. ✨💻🌐🌍

+Anyone is welcome to contribute, regardless of your experience or skillset!
+If are new to the Global Sprint or to Open Source in general, check out [this sort guide](https://github.com/mozilla/global-sprint/issues/299). 😉

 ## Contributing 👋🤝

 ⚠️ As of now, we mainly need help in three areas: